Families of self-inverse functions and dilogarithm identities: Introduction

-We begin by constructing a function that may be thought of as being based on the parallel postulate in the Euclidean plane, as clarified below.
+Our techniques for generating dilogarithm identities rely on a family of functions that we refer to as \emph{gemini functions}.
+To begin with, we construct a function that may be thought of as being based on the parallel postulate in the Euclidean plane, as clarified below.
 The $y$-coordinates for the graph of this function correspond to values of the form $d$ such that

 with $d$ giving the vertical distance between the function and the $x$-axis, and where the tangential angle $\theta$ of this function always corresponds to the parallel angle $\Pi(d)$.
 This formula may be seen as illustrating the concept of the \emph{angle of parallelism} that plays an important role in hyperbolic geometry.
-An elementary description of this topic can be found in Anderson's monograph on hyperbolic geometry \citep{And_05}.
+An elementary description of this topic can be found in Anderson's monograph on hyperbolic geometry \cite{And_05}.
 An illustration related to a derivation of \eqref{parallelpost} is shown in Figure \ref{Figure1}.
 The function referenced above can be evaluated by solving a simple separable first-order differential equation, in the following manner.
-According to Figure \ref{Figure1}, we can write
+According to Figure \ref{Figure1}, we can write $\theta=2\arctan{(e^{-y})}=\arctan{\big(-\frac{dx}{dy}\big)}$, and this gives us that